The Perfect Next Step for Newer and Returning Riders

 IMPORTANT: Students who attend this class to obtain their license must be at least 21 years old and will be required to demonstrate fundamental riding skills by passing a basic riding evaluation at the beginning of the class, similar to the Motorcycle Skills Test applied by the California DMV.
 You must successfully complete this test in order to continue with the rest of the class.

-Riders who already have their own bike and a motorcycle license can be take this course without the testing requirements.
+Riders who already have their own bike and a motorcycle license can take this course without the testing requirements.

 What It Covers